kawu/hhu-dl-materials-2019/sgd/README.md

 An optimization algorithm that uses both momentum and adaptive learning rates is *Adam*.
-You can find more details in the [corresponding section of the overview](overview-adam).
-As far as I know, Adam is the default choice as far as training neural networks is concerned.
+You can find more details in the [corresponding section of the overview][overview-adam].
+As far as I know, Adam is typically the default choice as far as training neural networks is concerned.

 **Note**.
 You may at some point encounter opinions such as ,,SGD with momentum should be used for task A, Adam for task B'', etc.  Take such statements with a grain of salt.
-As long as you are able to train the network on the training dataset, and you obtain good scores (e.g., accuracy) on train (which means that the network does not [underfit](underfitting)), you shouldn't worry about the particular optimization algorithm you use.
+As long as you are able to train the network on the training dataset, and you obtain good scores (e.g., accuracy) on train (which means that the network does not [underfit][underfitting]), you shouldn't worry about the particular optimization algorithm you use.
 It is only when you are not able to fit your model to the training dataset that you can consider changing the optimization method.